-No matter what our issues throw up or how we got to our issues, we’ve settled into a blame culture, where everyone else is to blame, and although that’s not true, we’re happy to make it appear as if it is.
+No matter what our issues throw up or how we got to our issues, we’ve settled into a blame culture, where everyone else is to blame, and although it’s not true, we’re happy to make it appear as if it is.
 Although we may not initially be to blame, we are to blame if we continue to blame others and don’t start to take responsibility for ourselves.

+It is easier to blame, than it is to work through our issues and understand that we may be to blame.
 We must think about and take responsibility for our decisions and what we continue to bring to our relationships.